Can A Resistance Band Break And Snap Back?

 Beware Of Foot Placement On The Band

-If you are standing and doing bicep curls, make sure that the band is under the middle to back of foot between the heel and arch.
+If you are standing and doing bicep curls, make sure that the band is under the middle to back of your foot between the heel and arch.
 Having the band closer to the toes could be dangerous.

 Gripping The Band Properly